 The four impact dynamics

-These are based on extensive analysis of the films we've worked with, but also by working with a variety of NGOs and activists to understand the different kinds of change efforts they work with.
+Now let's look at the kinds of change that film can drive: what we call IMPACT DYNAMICS.
+These are based on extensive analysis of the films we've worked with, but also from working with a variety of NGOs and activists to understand the different kinds of change efforts that they work with.

 Here are the four Impact Dynamics, with links to example Impact Plans to help you.